 Counseling on Demand is a much smaller site than any of the above.
 They only have around 21 therapists working for them and few are qualified psychologists.
 However, they do let you choose your preferred therapist from their profiles right from the start.

 All of the above sites offer differing levels of freedom of choice when finding a therapist.
 Whilst some are better than others for it, it is worth bearing in mind that some of the smaller sites such as Brightside, Cerebral and Sondermind don’t permit any kind of choice whatsoever and offer you either their suggested therapist or nothing!

-In summary, whether you choose to begin conventional, face to face therapy or go for online therapy, it is always worth taking some time to find the right therapist for you.
+In summary, whether you choose to begin conventional, face to face therapy or go for virtual therapy, it is always worth taking some time to find the right therapist for you.
 And always remember, if after a session or two you feel that your therapist maybe isn’t the right one for you, do not be afraid to speak up and look for another – you owe it to yourself.